hiltmon/hiltmon.com/source/products/index.markdown

 If you want to hire me for your own development projects, Hedge Fund, web, Macintosh or iOS, check out my business, [Noverse LLC](http://www.noverse.com).

-## Kifu

-{% img right /images/kifu-twitter-logo-128.jpg 128 128 %}

-A comprehensive web application to enable *non-profits* to manage their database of constituents, events and campaigns, and finances.
-Kifu was designed to be flexible yet very easy to use and easy to learn.

-For more, go to [KifuApp.com](http://www.kifuapp.com) or follow [@KifuApp](http://twitter.com/kifuapp) on Twitter.

 ## TimeToCall